skjerns/3dprintedbrain_docker/README.md

 As a final result, there should be a `subject.stl` in your cloned repository folder which you can 3D print!

+If you do not want to apply smoothing or decimation of vertices and want the raw output, simply call

+`docker run -it -v ./:/opt/share 3dprintedbrain subject.nii --smooth 0 --decimate 0`

+Using these two parameters, you can indicate the amount the cerebellum is smoothed and the number of target vertices (e.g. TinkerCAD only accepts <300.000 vertices, which is the scripts default), or a percentage (e.g. 0.5 to decimate half the vertices).

 ### 4. Connect the brain to the stand.stl

 <img src="./md_assets/d0b4d2576c06abc6906e0ea98ce6b0b75e08e493.jpg" title="" alt="2021-09-11 09.13.41.jpg" width="244">

 I use small metal rods to connect the [stand](https://github.com/skjerns/3dprintyourbrain/blob/master/stand.stl) and the brain.
 Just find one in your local DIY store, 2mm is good.
 For a beginning you can also sacrifice a fork and break off a fork tine and use that as a connector.
 Then you can either drill holes for connection or model them directly into the 3D model.
 Just connecting it via PLA (3D print) will not work, as it's not stable enough.
 Neither can you print the entire thing at once, you need to print the stand and brain separately for stability.